Which European countries have opened their borders?

 Belgium's borders are closed and the country has banned non-essential travel abroad.

-The Prime Minister has announced plans to reopen the border to EU and UK travellers from June 15.
+The government has announced plans to reopen the border to citizens from the EU, the UK and the four other Schengen countries (Switzerland, Liechtenstein, Iceland and Norway) from June 15.

+"The conditions for travel outside of Europe have yet to be defined in light of the evolution of discussions at European level". the government said on June 3.

+The country further eased lockdown on June 8, however many restrictions, in particular for the hospitality and culture industries, remain in place until July 1.

 Bosnia and Herzegovina